 The Butcher Jones Trail begins along the shores of Saguaro Lake and winds through some vegetation and wooded areas before ascending.
 There are a few side trails that lead to little fishing spots, but the main trail isn’t hard to follow.

 A slight climb will soon bring you atop the hills overlooking the lake.
 The ascent isn’t too long or steep, but it is a little rocky in spots.
 As you hike among the saguaros and many chollas, you’ll also get a view of the rugged cliffs surrounding the lake, the marina on the opposite side, and the boats down below.
-This was a great hike to bring visitors to because it offers a great taste of the Arizona desert and is good for a variety of skill levels while being pretty close to our previous apartment in Phoenix.
+This was a great hike to bring visitors to because it offers a great taste of the Arizona desert and is good for a variety of skill levels while being pretty close to Phoenix.

 The Butcher Jones Trail eventually leads from the lake towards the Salt River and dead ends on the river shores of Burro Cove.
 Because this is an out-and-back trail that has pretty views throughout the hike, you can go as far or little as you want.
 There were some days that were so hot that we turned back early to go relax by the water.